Sinkasha/Reflections/src/site/notes/Reflections Campaign/Encyclopedia - World of Reflections/Miscellaneous - Reflections Campaign/The Fish Crystals.md

 An orange fish was discovered in the possession of [[Reflections Campaign/Encyclopedia - World of Reflections/NPCs/Hugo Starling\|Hugo Starling]] who acquired it at Everholden, stealing it from [[Reflections Campaign/Encyclopedia - World of Reflections/NPCs/Dude 2\|Dude 2]].
 He was trying to give it to Duke Navil, the Prime Minister of [[Reflections Campaign/Encyclopedia - World of Reflections/The Kingdom of Fusilla\|Fusilla]].

+A blue fish was found with [[Reflections Campaign/Encyclopedia - World of Reflections/NPCs/Mikhail\|Mikhail]], whom the party killed and took the fish crystal.

 People are unwilling to buy the fish crystals.